 Fundametrics® Small Cap Equity

 - These trends worked against the Fundametrics research process.
-Sell-rated stocks in the model were heavily skewed toward companies with poor quality metrics, and pure growth with expensive fundamentals; they beat the Buys and Holds by 380 bps.
-63% of the companies in the Alpha Composite sell group have negative free cash flow.
-That number jumps to 79% for the 10th decile alone which was the best performing.
+Sell-rated stocks in the model were heavily skewed toward companies with poor quality metrics and expensive fundamentals; these poorly ranked stocks beat the “Buys” by over 1100 bps.

 Contact Derek Tubbs at CornerCap Institutional for the full report: 404-445-5117.

 Access to full report DISCLOSURES.